darkain/altaform/ALTAFORM.md

 client.
 There will be more applications available with the Altaform Daemon support as development continues.

-Altaform Daemon mode can be thought of similarly to JavaScript language with Node.js as the core application, but instead with PHP as the language and the Altaform Daemon as the application layer.
-PHP executes the Altaform Daemon, the Altaform Daemon provides a simple event loop handler, and internal processes run with non-blocking I/O to enable the event loop handler to continue to run.
+Altaform Daemon mode can be thought of similarly to the JavaScript language with Node.js as the core application, but instead with PHP as the language and the Altaform Daemon as the application layer.
+PHP executes the Altaform Daemon, the Altaform Daemon provides a simple event loop handler, and internal processes run with non-blocking I/O to enable the event loop handler to run continuously.

 ## Simply Status Pages